SpektraSystems/Introduction-to-Hyperscale-Citus-on-Azure-Database-for-PostgreSQL/Exercise4.md

 Now it's time for the fun part, actually running some queries.
 Let's start with a simple count (*) to see how much data we loaded.

-11.In the bash console copy and paste the following to get a record count of github_events
+11.In the bash console copy and paste the following to get a record count of github_events.

 ```
 SELECT count(*) from github_events;